Death toll during pandemic far exceeds totals reported by countries, WHO says - The Boston Globe

 “It’s absolutely staggering what has happened with this pandemic, including our inability to accurately monitor it,” said Dr. Prabhat Jha, a public health researcher at St. Michael’s Hospital and the University of Toronto, who was a member of the expert working group that made the calculations.
 “It shouldn’t happen in the 21st century.”

-The WHO assembled the expert team in the first months of the pandemic and tasked it with attempting to calculate a measure known as excess mortality: the difference between the number of people who died during the pandemic and the number who would have been expected to die in normal times.
-The calculations combined national data on reported deaths with new information from localities and household surveys, and with statistical models that aimed to account for deaths that were missed.

-The excess death data had been ready since January, but its release had been stalled by objections from India, which disputes the methodology for calculating how many of its citizens died.
+The figures had been ready since January, but their release was stalled by objections from India, which disputes the methodology for calculating how many of its citizens died.

 Nearly a third of the excess deaths globally — 4.7 million — took place in India, according to the WHO estimates.
 The Indian government’s own figure through the end of 2021 is 481,080 deaths.